liupei101/TFDeepSurv/README.md

 ![Survival rate](tools/README-surv.png)

-### 4.2 Runing with real data
+### 4.2 Runing with real-world data
-The procedure on real data is similar with the described on simulated data.
+The procedure on real-world data is similar with the described on simulated data.
 One we need to notice is data preparation.
 This package provides functions for loading standard dataset for traning or testing.

-#### load real data
+#### load real-world data
 ```python
 # import package
 from tfdeepsurv import dsl